Assault Attorney Clearwater

-Contact Us Today at (727) 245-9009 to Protect Your Rights
+Contact Our Clearwater Assault Lawyers Today at (727) 245-9009 to Protect Your Rights

-We proudly serve clients throughout Clearwater, St. Petersburg, New Port Richey and Pinellas, Pasco, and Hillsborough Counties.
+We proudly serve clients throughout Clearwater, St. Petersburg, New Port Richey, and Pinellas, Pasco, and Hillsborough Counties.

 Defending Against Violent Crime Charges in Clearwater

 If you are convicted of assault charges, you could be facing time in jail or prison, heavy fines, and required probation.
 You will also have a permanent criminal record, which can adversely affect your reputation and your future.
-Our Clearwater criminal defense lawyers understand how much is at risk when you are arrested for assault and we are committed to protecting your rights and future.
+Our Clearwater assault defense lawyers understand how much is at risk when you are arrested for assault and we are committed to protecting your rights and future.

 - Simple assault